deepak789657/Delta/README.md

 # Delta
-This is Demo for git &amp; Github class
+This is Demo for git &amp; Github class.